 Although your hotel may include breakfast in the cost, nowadays it is rare and if you do get it, it will be a continental breakfast.
 Usually the price for breakfast is ridiculously high and with so many cafes and patisseries in Paris, it is much better to go out and get a breakfast of coffee and croissant for a couple of Euros.

 Free Walking Tours

-There are three walking tour companies which have free tours (note:: Reservations are required and you usually tip the tour guide at the end.)
-I have not tried any of them but there are reviews on TripAdvisor.
+There are four walking tour companies that have free tours (note:: Reservations are required and you usually tip the tour guide at the end.)

 - “CityFreeTour” looks interesting.
 Their Marais and Montmartre tours are free and last about 2 hours.